eternalsunshine1707/BigSalesPredictionUsingRandomForestRegressor/README.md

-# BIG SALES PREDICTION USING RANDOM FROEST REGRESSOR
+# BIG SALES PREDICTION USING RANDOM FOREST REGRESSOR
 ## A Brief on my Project
 Sales prediction is a critical aspect of the retail industry, serving as a foundation for effective inventory management, revenue forecasting, and strategic decision-making.
 Accurate sales